edwardespinoza/supersimplestockmarket/README.md

 ##Requirements
 1. The Global Beverage Corporation Exchange is a new stock market trading in drinks companies.
-  a.
-Your company is building the object-oriented system to run that trading.
+  1. Your company is building the object-oriented system to run that trading.
-  b.
-You have been assigned to build part of the core object model for a limited phase 1
+  2. You have been assigned to build part of the core object model for a limited phase 1
 2. Provide the source code for an application that will:-
-  a.
-For a given stock,
+  1. For a given stock,
-    i.
-Given any price as input, calculate the dividend yield ii.
-Given any price as input, calculate the P/E Ratio iii.
-Record a trade, with timestamp, quantity, buy or sell indicator and price iv.
-Calculate Volume Weighted Stock Price based on trades in past 5 minutes
+    1. Given any price as input, calculate the dividend yield
+    2. Given any price as input, calculate the P/E Ratio
+    3. Record a trade, with timestamp, quantity, buy or sell indicator and price
+    4. Calculate Volume Weighted Stock Price based on trades in past 5 minutes
-  b.
-Calculate the GBCE All Share Index using the geometric mean of the Volume Weighted Stock Price for all
+  2. Calculate the GBCE All Share Index using the geometric mean of the Volume Weighted Stock Price for all

 ##Solution
 It is an app, building a menu using the Java console, uploading to cache a stockExchange values from a file (data/DailyStockExchange.csv).
 The same as contained in the example.